Masoud Shojaei: International career

 Whilst at Saipa, Shojaei earned a place in Iranian national under-23 team, catching the eye of full side coach Branko Ivanković.
-He was first called up to play for the latter in November 2004, for a 2006 FIFA World Cup qualifier against Laos – it was the only cap he would win until the training camp prior to the finals in Germany, held in Switzerland; he was included in the final squad but only appeared once in the tournament, replacing injured Mohammad Nosrati in the early minutes of the 1–1 draw against Angola.
+He was first called up to play for the latter in November 2004, for a 2006 FIFA World Cup qualifier against Laos – it was the only cap he would win until the training camp prior to the finals in Germany, held in Switzerland; he was included in the final squad but only appeared once in the tournament, replacing the injured Mohammad Nosrati in the early minutes of the 1–1 draw against Angola.

 Shojaei began appearing more regularly in the 2010 World Cup qualification stages, scoring in a 1–1 draw against South Korea in the final game.
 However, Team Melli did not qualify for the tournament in South Africa.
 Iran did manage to reach the 2014 World Cup, with Shojaei as a regular starter in the qualifiers.

 On 1 June 2014, Shojaei was included in Carlos Queiroz's list for the World Cup.
 He appeared as a substitute in the team's opening draw with Nigeria, and was selected in the starting line-up for the following group matches against Argentina and Bosnia-Herzegovina.

 On 30 December 2014, Shojaei was called into Iran's 2015 AFC Asian Cup squad.
 He scored the nation's second goal in its opening 2–0 defeat of Bahrain, in Melbourne.

 Shojaei captained the squad in 2018 World Cup qualification home matches against China and Uzbekistan.
 On 10 August 2017, Mohammad Reza Davarzani, Iran's deputy sports minister, said on Iranian state television both Shojaei and teammate Ehsan Hajsafi would never be invited to the national team again for playing with their club Panionios against Israel's Maccabi Tel Aviv FC; however, the Iranian Football Federation later stated it would review the case and reach a decision after speaking with both, with Hajsafi eventually returning to the side in November and Shojaei stating that they were pressured by their club to play.

 On 18 March 2018, Shojaei was called up for friendlies against Tunisia and Algeria, being criticised after his return against the former by an Iranian member of parliament who called for his life ban.
 He was eventually selected for the finals in Russia as team captain, becoming the first Iranian player to travel to three World Cups.
 He made his debut in the tournament on 15 June in a 1–0 group stage win against Morocco, but sat on the bench for the next two games in an eventual group stage elimination.

 In December 2018, Shojaei was selected for Iran's 23-man squad for the 2019 AFC Asian Cup.
 He became the only Iranian to participate in seven international tournaments.